 “I will tell you this is a woman, but you must understand she will be hard, tacky, and expired.
 Certainly you might prefer a Twix?”

-“Allow me to introduce my friend, who is a woman, but not a very good one.”
+“Allow me to introduce my friend, who is a man, but not a very good one.”

-I am a woman.
+I am a person.
 I like candy, fear what y’all think of me, and imagine pushing little children out of golf carts.